datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 mid-to-tail links do not need to be followed for every new child) and also allows us to easily get the precise next child and remove the backtracking entry when a cell has no further children.

-`InMemoryTrie` cursors also implement `advanceMultiple`, which jumps over intermediate nodes in `Chain` blocks:
+`InMemoryTrie` cursors also implement `advanceMultiple`, which jumps over intermediate nodes in `Chain` cells:

 ![graph](InMemoryTrie.md.wc2.svg)